Kevin Kastner

-I grew up near the small town of Roanoke, Indiana.
-I moved to suburban northwest Fort Wayne as a teenager, and lived there until college.
-I studied Geography at Indiana University, and moved to Indianapolis after graduating in 1999.
-Interest in urban neighborhoods came slowly for me.
+I grew up in the suburbs in northeastern Indiana, and studied in Geography at Indiana University.
+I moved to Indianapolis after graduating in 1999.
+Interest in urban neighborhoods came slowly.
 My first slice of city life took place in the year 2000, when I lived in a duplex at 49th and College.
 I came to appreciate meeting nearby neighbors, and relished in the opportunity to walk in every direction, just for the heck of it.

 I believe that Indianapolis has evolved in a mostly positive direction since moving here, but that it deserves more voices encouraging it to move in a direction that encourages urban living.
-I was fortunate to welcome along eight congenial bloggers, with the goal of having a greater impact on urban redevelopment efforts.
+I was fortunate to welcome along other congenial bloggers, with the goal of having a greater impact on urban redevelopment efforts.
+I can be reached at kevin dot kastner at gmail dot com.

 Link updated!